Tanmoyphy/FeynDiaDraw/README.md

 python2 fdraw.pyc
 ```

-This should be compiled, and the QGRAF file should be asked for.
-It should return the following interface:
+If Python2 is installed appropriately, this should be compiled, and the QGRAF file should be asked for.
+It will return the following interface:
 ```
 Welcome to FeynDiaDraw!
 ----------------------------------FeynDiaDraw-----------------------------------